hugros-93/agentic-art/README.md

 ### Local-first

-LLMs run locally through [Ollama](https://ollama.com/), avoiding a dependency on hosted model APIs.
+The default LLM runtime is local through [Ollama](https://ollama.com/), avoiding a dependency on hosted model APIs during development.

+The architecture also supports hosted models such as Mistral through the same model abstraction.

 ### Modular agents